 When it comes to attribution I like to avoid such ugly terms as plagiarism, stealing, and blatant rip-off.
 Instead, I say that a song reminds me of another, or that a writer may have been influenced by somebody else's work.
 Perhaps they subconsciously borrowed, or they believed that an old melody was in the public domain anyway.
 I mean, who needs email from angry songwriters?

-Will Shade, over at the music webzine Perfect Sound Forever, has no such qualms.
+Will Shade, at Perfect Sound Forever, has no such qualms.
 He comes down hard on Jimmy Page for his role in the uncredited recycling of material, first by the later-period Yardbirds and then by Led Zeppelin.
 The article's title is unambiguous: The Thieving Magpie: Jimmy Page's Dubious Recording Legacy.
 In one or two cases, the claims have been pursued successfully in the courts, notably by Willie Dixon, who wrote the Muddy Waters song You Need Love (1962), the ultimate source of Led Zeppelin's Whole Lotta Love (1969), via the Small Faces' You Need Loving (1966).
+I hate to disillusion you completely, but not even Stairway To Heaven comes out of it unscathed.

 Before the age of mass communication and copyright law, none of this was much of an issue.
 Folk songs were by definition fair game, and blues artists routinely recycled traditional and contemporary material: that was part of their art.